 Visiting writers hold office hours and meet with student writers.
 They also visit classes, give public readings/multi-media presentations, and host debates and discussions with other writers.
-The Department of English Writer in Residence program forges links between the academic and the creative communities within Calgary and across the country.
+The Department of English, Languages, and Cultures' Writer-in-Residence program forges links between the academic and the creative communities within Calgary and across the country.
 This gives our students direct contact with their role models and inspires them in all aspects of writing and the study of literature.

 Past visiting writers

 Read more about Maureen's experience as writer-in-residence.